 # Tags API

-> The tags surface gives integrations a lightweight way to manage subscriber labels.
-This guide explains when tags are the right choice, when custom fields are better, how to list or create tags, and how to name tags so real workspace users understand them.
+> The tags API gives integrations a lightweight way to manage subscriber labels.
+This guide explains when to use tags, when to use custom fields instead, how to list or create tags, and how to name tags so workspace users understand each label.

 - Human page: https://mailrith.com/developers/tags